BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 |*Level Ball*   |$1300      |
 |*Lure Ball*    |$300       |

-Talk to the other person in here and he will take the Corrupted Poke Ball we found a long time ago as well as a Magnet Powder.
+Talk to the other person in here and he will take the Corrupted Poké Ball we found a long time ago as well as a Magnet Powder.
 You'll get **Ralts**!

 Enter the Sweet Kiss Candy store.